 1. Systematic study of texts;

 Each student can receive a maximum of 100 points, with a less than 59 points earned if the student fails and the exam is not enrolled.
-The condition for obtaining the credit is passing the pass test and passing the essay.
+The condition for obtaining the credit is passing the written exam.
 The individual steps to get the test will be evaluated as follows:

 Assessment of students with an individual study plan:

 Students with IŠP have the possibility to omit a total of up to 75% of the lectures, so they have to be present on at least 3 lectures out of a total of 12.
 Students with IŠP can use the tutorials to be consulted beforehand in electronic form.
-The in-service test and the final exam must be completed by students with IŠP similar to others.
+The final exam must be completed by students with IŠP similar to others.